Kenzku/audio-command/CONTRIBUTING.md

-# Contributing to the Audio Transcription & Translation Platform
+# Contributing to the Voice Command Platform

 Thank you for your interest in contributing to our project!
-This document provides guidelines and instructions for contributing to both the backend API and frontend application.
+This document provides guidelines and instructions for contributing to both the voice command API and UI application.

 ## Code of Conduct